JetBrains/qodana-cli/README.md

 You can serve any Qodana HTML report regardless of the project if you provide the correct report path.

+## Configuration

+Find more CLI options, run `qodana ...` commands with the `--help` flag.
+Currently, there are not many options.
+If you want to configure Qodana or a check inside Qodana, consider using [`qodana.yaml` ](https://www.jetbrains.com/help/qodana/qodana-yaml.html) to have the same configuration on any CI you use and your machine.

-### Disable telemetry
+#### Disable telemetry

 To disable [Qodana user statistics](https://www.jetbrains.com/help/qodana/qodana-jvm-docker-readme.html#Usage+statistics) and [CLI Sentry crash reporting](https://blog.sentry.io/2016/02/09/what-is-crash-reporting), export the `DO_NOT_TRACK` environment variable to `1` before running the CLI:

 ```sh
 export DO_NOT_TRACK=1
 ```

-## Configuration

-Find more CLI options, run `qodana ...` commands with the `--help` flag.
-Currently, there are not many options.
-If you want to configure Qodana or a check inside Qodana, consider using [`qodana.yaml` ](https://www.jetbrains.com/help/qodana/qodana-yaml.html) to have the same configuration on any CI you use and your machine.

 ### init